AGILITY TRAINING

 WHAT SHOULD I BRING?

 We ask if you can bring plenty of your dogs favourite treats and a variety of toys to every class.
-Examples of types of toys include a tugging toy, a toy that will fit into your pocket or a long chaser toy, don't worry if you don't have all of these just bring what you have and your dog most likes.
+Examples of types of toys include a tugging toy, a toy that will fit into your pocket or a long chaser toy, don't worry if you don't have all of these just bring what you have and what your dog most likes.
 With these items, it means you are prepared for any exercise we may introduce into the class.

 WHAT TRAINING METHODS ARE USED?